The story behind the instantly iconic Oscar look | ExBulletin

 Bjrk then performed “I’ve Seen it All” in a swan dress during the show singing the nominated song solo, although it was originally released as a duet with Radiohead’s Thom Yorke, and sung with actor Peter Stormare in the movie itself, but was ultimately home empty-handed that night.
 Bob Dylan’s “Things Have Changed” from the film Wonder boys won the best song, the only Oscar A dancer in the night received despite the praise of the critics and the Cannes recognition of the star.

-As she predicted, the Icelandic star hasn’t returned to the Oscars since, and her discord with von Trier whom she accused in 2017 of sexually harassing her while filming.
-A dancer in the night, which he denied putting an end to his acting ambitions.
+As she predicted, the Icelandic star hasn’t returned to the Oscars since, and her discord with von Trier who she accused in 2017 of sexually harassing her during the realization of A dancer in the night, which he denied putting an end to his acting ambitions.
 She is expected to return to the big screen in the next historic thriller, however.
 The Northman opposite Alexander Skarsgrd and Nicole Kidman.

 The swan dress, meanwhile, has spent the past 20 years as a muse for the singer and the world.
 Bjrk donned it again for the cover of his 2001 album Vespertine, wearing different variations designed by Pejoski during this album’s world tour.
 It donated one of these versions, featuring beads and chiffon, to raise funds for tsunami relief in 2005, in the amount of $ 9,500.